imgproxy/imgproxy/docs/generating_the_url.md

 wmt:%text
 ```

-When set, imgproxy will generate an image from the provided text and use it as a watermark. `text` is the Base64-encoded text of the custom watermark.
+When set, imgproxy will generate an image from the provided text and use it as a watermark. `text` is the URL-safe Base64-encoded text of the custom watermark.

 By default, the text color is black and the font is `sans 16`.
 You can use [Pango markup](https://docs.gtk.org/Pango/pango_markup.html) in the `text` value to change the style.